MDAnalysis/MDAKits/docs/source/add.rst

    username or the organization that you're part of.

 ``MYPROJECT``
    The name of your project.
-This is name of your repository.
+This is the name of your repository.
 In the template we assume that this is also the PyPi/conda package name but you can make them different.

 ``MYPACKAGE``
    The name of the Python package.
-It describes how you import it in Python code.
+It describes how you import it in Python code, i.e. it is used in ``import MYPACKAGE``.